EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 CATEGORIES OF COMPETITION

 Title Division – Epic will be offering a titles competition incorporated into solo competition.
 All solos in the advanced and elite levels will be considered for our Dancer of the Year Finalist (title winners) at no additional charge at regionals.
 Mini solos may be taken from any level of competition.
 Selections will be made in each age group.
 There is no predetermined criteria for selections; finalists are chosen by the judges based on a variety of factors – performance, technique, choreography or any combination thereof.
 No minimum or maximum number of finalist selections is set per regional.
 Solos in the adult age class are not eligible for title selections.
-Additional information will be given to title selection winners at regional competitions

 - Acrobatic– routine containing acrobatic technique with dance steps to connect moves